Palestinian Christians: In the Palestinian Authority (from 1994)

 Christians within the Palestinian Authority constituted around one in seventy-five residents.
 In 2009, Reuters reported that 47,000–50,000 Christians remained in the West Bank, with around 17,000 following the various Catholic traditions and most of the rest following the Orthodox church and other eastern denominations.
 Both Bethlehem and Nazareth, which were once overwhelmingly Christian, now have Muslim majorities.
 Today about three-quarters of all Bethlehem Christians live abroad, and more Jerusalem Christians live in Sydney, Australia, than in Jerusalem.
 Christians now comprise 2.5 percent of the population of Jerusalem.
 Those remaining include a few born in the Old City when Christians there constituted a majority.

 In a 2007 letter from Congressman Henry Hyde to President George W. Bush, Hyde stated that "the Christian community is being crushed in the mill of the bitter Israeli-Palestinian conflict" and that expanding Jewish settlements in the West Bank, including East Jerusalem, were "irreversibly damaging the dwindling Christian community".

 In November 2009, Berlanty Azzam, a Palestinian Christian student from Gaza, was expelled from Bethlehem and was not allowed to continue her studying.
 She had two months left for the completion of her degree.
 Berlanty Azzam said the Israeli military handcuffed her, blindfolded her, and left her waiting for hours at a checkpoint on her way back from a job interview in Ramallah.
 She described the incident as "frightening" and claimed Israeli official treated her like a criminal and denied her an education because she is a Palestinian Christian from Gaza.

+On 22 December 2025, a Christmas tree and a nativity scene were burned at Jenin's Holy Redeemer Church, attributed to Palestinian Muslim extremists.